nikic/nikic.github.com/_posts/2011-12-28-Supercolliding-a-PHP-array.markdown

 of POST/GET variables that are accepted, so now only a maximum of 1000 collisions can be created.
 If you run the above script with `2^10 = 1024` elements you will get runtimes in the order of 0.003 seconds, which obviously is far less critical than 30 seconds.
-(Note though that above I am demonstating an integer key collision.
-You can also collide string keys, in which case the traversation will be a good bit slower.)
+(Note though that above I am demonstrating an integer key collision.
+You can also collide string keys, in which case the traversal will be a good bit slower.)

   [1]: http://www.nruns.com/_downloads/advisory28122011.pdf